codefoster/iot-workshop/README.md

 - create an `index.ts` file
 - create a `tsconfig.json` file (use the content from [codefoster.com/tsconfig](http://codefoster.com/tsconfig))

-@@ add instructions and image for fetching the `service` access policy from our hub for use in the placeholder below

 Now edit that `index.ts` file (to open the project in code, just type `code .`)

 Here are the file contents...